Nigerians condemn celebration of Ibori’s release

 A retired teacher, Mr Augustine, said it was unfortunate that some Nigerians celebrated criminals and those who contributed to the bad situation of the country.

-“Until we start to change our ways and mindset, we will continue to wallow in our problems in the nation.”
+“Until we start to change our ways and mindset, we will continue to wallow in our problems in the nation,’’ Igwe said.

 “They are already waiting for him to come back so that he can continue to distribute ill-gotten money to them.

-“They don’t even care that the money stolen was meant for their welfare and development.”
+“They don’t even care that the money stolen was meant for their welfare and development,’’ he said.

-Also, Dr Edewede Iyamu, a private physician, said that the celebration over Ibori’s release was uncalled for as he also contributed to the pervasively poor and under developed state of the Niger Delta.
+Also, Dr Edewede Iyamu, a private physician, told NAN that the celebration over Ibori’s release was uncalled for as he also contributed to the pervasively poor and under developed state of the Niger Delta.

-“It is sad that people from that region are now celebrating him.”
+“It is sad that people from that region are now celebrating him,’’ she said.

 Aribisala also expressed worry that it would not be easy for the Western community to release the money in question — 18 million Pounds — to the Nigerian government.

-He said, “We had the same situation when Chief Bode George and Mr. Hamza Al-Mustapha were released too, now it’s Ibori.
+“We had the same situation when Chief Bode George and Mr Hamza Al-Mustapha were released too, now it’s Ibori.
 I feel really ashamed as a Nigerian.

 “We do not need people like that in our society any longer.
-They need to be isolated so they don’t corrupt more people.”
+They need to be isolated so they don’t corrupt more people,’’ he said.

 In her opinion, Alhaja Aishe Jelil, a civil servant, said the future of the youth who were being used by politicians called for concern.

-She said, “We seem to have lost our values in this society, I wonder what the future holds for our future generations.
-They are celebrating Ibori because they consider him a hero and a role mode.”
+“We seem to have lost our values in this society, I wonder what the future holds for our future generations.
+They are celebrating Ibori because they consider him a hero and a role mode,’’ she said.

 Rate this article